 SCREEN: Screen capture video of PTMScan report as talent highlights or points out the Rictor line in table.
 Then talent highlights or points out the SEMA4B line, followed by the Afadin line.

 Alternatively, we could show figure 18 here and highlight the discovered targets as narrated.
 Is SEMA4B and Afadin in the figure?
 Could you box out relevant targets in the figure so that our editors can easily highlight them as narrated?
+They are not currently in the figure, but they can be added or “penciled” in using a different colored arrow.
+Can we send you the illustrator files to do this?
+Rictor is in the figure (boxed in orange) but needs an arrow drawn from Akt.
+SEMA4B should be drawn in the neuroscience section.
+Afadin should be drawn in the “other” section.

 PhosphoScan Service employs a powerful technique used for the identification of post-translational modifications in cells due to specific drug treatments or disease states.